Llama: Characteristics

-A full-grown llama can reach a height of 1.7 to 1.8 m at the top of the head, and can weigh between 130 and 272 kg.
+A full-grown llama can reach a height of 1.7 to 1.8 m at the top of the head and can weigh between 130 and 272 kg.
 At maturity, males can weigh 94.74 kg, while females can weigh 102.27 kg.
 At birth, a baby llama (called a cria) can weigh between 9 and 14 kg.
 Llamas typically live for 15 to 25 years, with some individuals surviving 30 years or more.

 The following characteristics apply especially to llamas.
 Dentition of adults: incisors 1/3 canines 1/1, premolars 2/2, molars 3/3; total 32.
 In the upper jaw, a compressed, sharp, pointed laniariform incisor near the hinder edge of the premaxilla is followed in the male at least by a moderate-sized, pointed, curved true canine in the anterior part of the maxilla.
 The isolated canine-like premolar that follows in the camels is not present.
-The teeth of the molar series, which are in contact with each other, consist of two very small premolars (the first almost rudimentary) and three broad molars, constructed generally like those of Camelus.
+The teeth of the molar series, which are in contact with each other, consist of two very small premolars (the first almost rudimentary) and three broad molars, generally constructed like those of Camelus.
 In the lower jaw, the three incisors are long, spatulate, and procumbent; the outer ones are the smallest.
 Next to these is a curved, suberect canine, followed after an interval by an isolated minute and often deciduous simple conical premolar; then a contiguous series of one premolar and three molars, which differ from those of Camelus in having a small accessory column at the anterior outer edge.

-The skull generally resembles that of Camelus, the larger brain-cavity and orbits, and less-developed cranial ridges being due to its smaller size.
-The nasal bones are shorter and broader, and are joined by the premaxilla.
+The skull generally resembles that of Camelus, with a larger brain cavity and orbits and less-developed cranial ridges due to its smaller size.
+The nasal bones are shorter and broader and are joined by the premaxilla.